-- Ceilings covered only with thin veneer paneling the surface isn't rigid enough and can cause annoying vibrations and buzzing. - T-bar "drop ceilings" with very thin fiberboard panels which can buzz and vibrate.
-If you suspect this will happen, reinforce the drop-in panel with wood or particle board. - Any mounting area which can't provide proper depth (clearance) for the back of the H-310C speakers to protrude.
-This includes brick or concrete walls where the wallboard or paneling is attached to thin furring strips. - Ceilings where you know that there are pipes, heating ducts and ESPECIALLY AC wiring in the general vicinity.
+- Stud walls covered only with thin veneer paneling the surface isn't rigid enough and can cause annoying vibrations and buzzing. - T-bar "drop ceilings" with very thin fiberboard panels which can buzz and vibrate.
+If you suspect this will happen, reinforce the drop-in panel with wood or particle board. - Any wall which can't provide proper depth (clearance) for the back of the M-SR8 speakers to protrude.
+This includes brick or concrete walls where the wallboard or paneling is attached to thin furring strips. - Walls where you know that there are pipes, heating ducts and ESPECIALLY AC wiring in the general vicinity.
+For example, if there is an outlet along the baseboard, there is often a live wire running partly up the wall at that point.